Quantum geometry and bounds on dissipation in slowly driven quantum systems

 This result can be visualized with the help of Fig.~\ref{fig:Setup}.
 As the Hamiltonian varies in time, the direction of the Bloch vector $\hat{\bd}$ changes.
-When driving is quasi-adiabatic the spin follows the trajectory of $\hat{\bd}(t)$ to remain close to the instantaneous ground state.
+When driving is quasi-adiabatic, the steady state follows the trajectory of $- \hat{\bd}(t)$ to remain close to the instantaneous ground state.
 Dissipation to the heat bath causes the spin to lag behind the Hamiltonian by the contribution $\propto \dot{\hat{\bd}}$ in Eq.~\eqref{eq:inst_ST}.
-There is also a correction that pushes the spin in the direction perpendicular to $\hat{\bd}$ and $\dot{\hat{\bd}}$, giving rise to Berry curvature as discussed below.
+There is also a diabatic correction to the coherent dynamics, {due to the precession of the spin,} that pushes the steady state in the direction perpendicular to $\hat{\bd}$ and $\dot{\hat{\bd}}$, leading to the Berry curvature as discussed below.